yilunzhao/cpsc477/_pages/logistics.md

 - 40%: Final projects, including a project proposal (5%), project final presentation (15%), project final report (15%), code and reproducibility checklist (5%)
 - Grading for graduate students: Graduate students will need to incorporate a novelty element and a more in-depth literature review in their final projects

-**AI Assistant policies**
+### AI Assistant policies

 Using assistance from AIs such as ChatGPT to complete your homeworks, quizzes, projects, and exam is not allowed except for the following circumstances:

 - The assignment explicitly asks for it
 - AI Assistant is used to improve writing or check grammar.
 If you take advantage of any sort of AI assistance for an assignment, you should explicitly mention how you used AI when submitting the assignment.

-Employing AI tools to complete assignments in cases other than above or without permission of instructor will be considered a violation of the Honor Code.
+**Employing AI tools to complete assignments in cases other than above or without permission of instructor will be considered a violation of the Honor Code.**

-**Late submissions**
+**Co-pilot and coding assistants are also NOT allowed.**

+### Late submissions

-You can still submit your assignment after the deadlines for up to **5 days**.
+You can still submit your assignment after the deadlines for up to **3 days**.
 You will, however, receive partial credit for late submissions.
 Every late day will result in 10% deduction in full credit for that assignment

 Note: Late days can only be used on the assignments, and not on the project proposal or the final report and the presentation.